GuvaCode/ray4laz_r3d/README.md

 R3D is a modern 3D rendering library for <a href="https://www.raylib.com/">raylib</a> that provides advanced lighting, shadows, materials, and post-processing effects without the complexity of building a full engine from scratch.
 <br clear="left">

----

-> [!WARNING]
-> **It is recommended to use the pre-release tags.**
-> While you can use the master branch, unexpected (mostly minor) API breaking changes may occur until the first official release is published.

----

 ## Key Features